Casting a shadow of doubt over your jeweler’s integrity?

 The same goes for bringing your jewelry for a routine cleaning or maintenance checks at your local retailer.
 What are the things you can do to prevent diamond swapping and ensure the safety of your jewelry in the salesperson’s hands?

-Here are some basic guidelines on what to look for and how to proceed with caution when dealing with a jeweler; especially one that you are not familiar with yet.
+In this article, I’m going to show you what to look out for and guidelines to protect yourself when dealing with a jeweler; especially one that you aren’t familiar with yet.

-In most cases, diamond switching occurs when you leave a diamond unattended with an unethical sales associate or a jeweler without taking proper precautions.
+In most cases, diamond switching occurs when you leave your diamond unattended with an unethical sales associate or a jeweler without taking proper precautions.

-If your diamond has a grading report and laser inscription number, this process will be relatively straightforward.
+If your diamond has a grading report and laser inscription number, this process will be very straightforward.

 A receipt with the plotted diagram helps protect both parties involved.

-For any reason that the sales staff or person-in-charge refuses to plot the diagrams, take your business to another jeweler who does.
+If the person-in-charge refuses to plot the diagrams or don’t want to take responsibility for the ring, simply take your business to another jeweler who does.
 There’s no point in exposing your jewelry to any unnecessary risks.

 Next, jewelers should be willing to provide information like grading reports and have the necessary equipment for you to verify the diamond prior to completing a sales transaction.
-If they refuse to do this or make excuses, this is a huge red flag to tell you something is amiss.
+If they refuse to do this or make excuses, this is a huge red flag that tells you something is amiss.

 Also, you should be extremely wary of businesses that require cash payments upfront without any form of written guarantees.
-Never take such risks because it is very difficult to track cash payments.
+My advice is not to take such risks because it is very difficult to track cash payments.
 Instead, you might want to consider using a credit card for payment as it leaves a paper trail and offers some degree of consumer protection.